inidal/inidal/README.md

 ## 👋 Hi there, I’m Nidal.

 - 📍 I live in Edmonton, Alberta, 🇨🇦.
-- 👨‍💻 I’m a self-taught Developer.
+- 👨‍💻 I’m a self-taught Software Developer.
 - 🐍 Usually, I’m using and exploring Python.
 And sometimes JavaScript.
 - 🌱 I’m currently learning more about Java on Android.
 - 🎵 In my spare time, I’m writing and mixing music on [YouTube](https://www.youtube.com/Edmyria) and [Bandcamp](https://edmyria.bandcamp.com/).